 In my fleatiquing adventures, I often find this style of window screen that once was used in a barn or some other primitive structure.

 When I found the screen for this project at a flea market back in early summer, I snatched it up knowing it had potential.
-I knew I wanted to create a sign with it and I decided to do it in the likeness of my repurposed Vera Bradley sign paired with an antique rocker.
+However, this time I knew I wanted to create a sign with it.
+Also, I decided to do it in the likeness of my repurposed Vera Bradley sign paired with an antique rocker.

 Want to give it a try?
 Just grab any old screen or make a new one to look old, you can even do your house screens and doors.
 Check out this video on how painted screens are used in daily life…so cool!